smilesForSpecialNeeds/capstone-project/capstone-project/README.md

       - [Status = Complete]
 - [As an Admin user, located on the Activities page in my dashboard, when I click on the delete button for a particular activity it will be removed from the list and all main calendars.]
       - [Status = Complete]
+- [As a logged in Admin user, when I navigate to my Provider page I will see an input box at the top of a list and an option to filter providers by name]
+      - [Status = Complete]